volume-em/volume-em.github.io/empanada.md

 segmentation of large 2D and 3D EM images.
 We trained a general model called _MitoNet_ to automatically segment mitochondrial instances, using empanada and a highly heterogeneous dataset of labeled mitochondria.
-_MitoNet_ is currently available for use in [napari](https://napari.org) with the **empanada-napari** plugin -- though we're open to supporting it's use in other software platforms.
+_MitoNet_ is currently available for use in [napari](https://napari.org) with the **empanada-napari** plugin -- though we're open to supporting its use in other software platforms.

 ### Resources